-When it comes to the best Motorola phones, you know you're going to get good value for money.
-Alongside Nokia phones and certain LG phones, Motorola is a champion of the budget smartphone market.
+The best Motorola phones are all excellent value for money.
+Alongside Nokia phones and certain LG phones, Motorola is a great part of the budget smartphone market.
 If you're looking for a good quality handset that won't break the bank, this is the manufacturer to look at.

-However, if you're also keen on something a bit more high-end, Motorola is still worth paying attention to thanks to the arrival of the Motorola Edge and the higher-performance Motorola Edge Plus.
+While its greatest strength may be the budget end of things, Motorola can also do high-end phones too.
+The arrival of the Motorola Edge and the higher-performance Motorola Edge Plus have demonstrated that.
 Both combine top specs, sharp displays, and 5G connectivity with flagship polish, which is precisely why they both make this list.

-Moto’s other best phones are cheaper yet tempting for those on a budget.
-There's the Moto Z range which offers modular accessories, the Moto G line is a case study in excellent value smartphones, and the Motorola One series tends to offer good software update regularity and standout camera features.
+Elsewhere, Motorola’s other best phones are cheaper yet tempting for those on a budget.
+There's the Moto Z range which offers modular accessories, the Moto G which demonstrates what an excellent value smartphone should be like, and there's the Motorola One series which tends to offer good software update regularity and standout camera features.

 Edge models aside, these phones aren’t up there with the best phones in the world, but they are certainly some of the better budget and mid-range phones you can find in 2021.

-Expecting to see the foldable Motorola Razr - a reboot of the classic flip phone?
-Well, it's not here.
-It's so poorly made and expensive that it doesn't make the cut for our top ten list, but we won't hold that against the rest of the Motorola arsenal.
+If you're expecting to see the foldable Motorola Razr - a reboot of the classic flip phone - it's not here. simply put, it's so poorly made and expensive that it doesn't deserve to make the cut but we won't hold that against the rest of the Motorola range.

-Instead, the most recent addition was the Moto G9 Plus, which is a super-affordable 5G handset.
+Instead, the most recent addition is the Moto G9 Plus, which is a super-affordable 5G handset.
 Read on below to see where it ranks and whether there’s a Moto phone for you.
 The list of the best Motorola phones is updated regularly so check in to see how things change over time.

 Best Moto phones 2021 at a glance: